TANYA'S

 Urinalysis

 This is a test of your cat's urine.
-It may include a check of Urine Specific Gravity (USG), which tells your vet how dilute your cat's urine is (CRF cats usually have very dilute urine).
-It often will also give the vet some information on whether your cat has a urinary tract infection (UTI).
+It may include a check of urine specific gravity (USG), which tells your vet how dilute your cat's urine is (CKD cats usually have very dilute urine).

 Ultrasound